allink-git/minecraft-log-reader/README.md

-# minecraft-log-reader
+# Minecraft Log Reader

- A simple C# application that unifies all of your Minecraft log files into a single massive log wherever you want.
+Minecraft Log Reader is a simple C# Application that unifies all of your Minecraft logs into one unified file.
+Just goto Releases and download the latest version.